MitulMistry/react-google-news/README.md

 1. Install [Node.js](https://nodejs.org/).
 NPM comes packaged with it.
 2. Run `npm install` in the command line while in the project directory.
 It will install dependencies from the [package.json file](../master/package.json).
-3. To build for development and run the local dev server at http://localhost:5000, run `npm run webpack-start`.
+3. To build for development and run the local dev server at http://localhost:5000, run `npm run dev`.
 It will run the Node/Express application in the [server.js file](../master/server.js).

 ## License
 This project is open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).